benlimpa/benlimpa.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: Course materials, schedules, and resources for classes taught.
+description: Materials for courses you taught.
+Replace this text with your description.
-nav: true
+nav: false
 nav_order: 6
 calendar: true
 ---